Case Study · Core Product · Information Architecture

 • Results were unweighted and always displayed alphabetically.

-• Individual writing prompts were not indexed.
+• The text of individual writing prompts was not indexed.

 • Long, unsortable, unfaceted result lists forced teachers to sift through irrelevant items before finding anything usable.